 About Philadelphia, PA

 Philadelphia is the sixth largest metropolitan area in the United States, and is fondly known as the birthplace of America, being the meeting place of the Founding Fathers of the United States.
 Philadelphia has a population of over 1.5 million.
-Home to several Fortune 1000 companies, the largest landscaped park in the world, as well as the most outdoor murals and sculptures in the United States, Philadelphia elegantly combines business, culture and leisure at a single focal point.
-Visitors to the City of Brotherly Love can check out the Liberty Bell, sample the world-renowned Philly cheesesteaks, or soak in the historic atmosphere.
+Home to several Fortune 1000 companies, the largest landscaped park in the world as well as the most outdoor murals and sculptures in the United States, Philadelphia elegantly combines business, culture and leisure at a single focal point.
+Visit the City of Brotherly Love to check out the Liberty Bell, to sample the world-renowned Philly cheesesteaks or to soak in the historic atmosphere.

 Popular Destinations in Philadelphia

 Philadelphia is home to many places of historical interest, as well as green spaces and cultural institutions.
 Some of these include:

 Liberty Bell: One of the most recognizable symbols of American independence, the Liberty Bell is located in the Liberty Bell Center in Independence National Historic Park.
 The Liberty Bell was first cast in 1752 in London and used as a way of alerting the public to major city events.
 The Bell holds a significant place in the hearts of many due to the pivotal role of the city in the journey towards American independence, and was seen as a traveling icon of freedom during its national tour in the late 19th century.

 Philadelphia City Hall: Philadelphia City Hall is the world’s tallest masonry building and the largest municipal building in the United States, holding over 700 rooms and the 3 branches of local government.
 The building stands at 548 feet tall and bears the statue of William Penn, the founder of Philadelphia, over it.
 Philadelphia City Hall is also home to the city’s only observation deck, as well as clocks larger than those on the Big Ben.